SSWConsulting/SSW.Rules.Content/rules/containerize-sql-server/rule.md

 <!--endintro-->

+`youtube: fFpDf5si_Hw`
+**Video: Jeff walks through how and why to run SQL in a container**

+Note: If you have an ARM chip, the Docker image in the video is not for you 🙁 You will need to use "Azure-Sql-Edge" (mcr.microsoft.com/azure-sql-edge)

 ## Benefits

 ✅ **Fast and Automatic Installation:** Docker eliminates the need for repetitive and mundane configuration tasks, speeding up your SQL Server setup.
 This is especially beneficial for a CI/CD pipeline